JGLTechnologies/KeyboardSoundPlayer/README.md

         default: false
         description: Should youtube audio file be redownloaded everytime the program is run?
         If this is false you have to manually delete the mp3 file if you want to change the audio for the key.

+## keys.json
+You can create a keys.json file to have KeyboardSoundPlayer auto generate mp3 files.
+You can put a YouTube url in the keys.json file, and it will download the audio for you.
+The feature is still experimental.
+See <a href="https://github.com/Nebulizer1213/KeyboardSoundPlayer/blob/master/keys.json">keys.json</a> for an example. example.

+## Functions
+Functions can be bound to a certain key using the keys.json file.

+Functions:

+    reset():
+        description: Clear all of the audio channels.